lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-01-cerebellarmetastasis.md

 - U shape dura incision and keeping the dura tense and moist during surgery allows a good closure reducing risk of CSF leak
 - Dissect the inferior border of occipital bone from the foramen magnum duramater to avoid traction during the elevation of the bone flap with Kerrison #1
+- Protect healthy tissue surrounding the tumor with cottonoids and attempt a en bloc removal of lesion
+- Cover CSF pathways like the foramen magnum cistern with cottonoids to reduce the risk of tumor cell seeding spread

 ### RESOURCES
 - [Suboccipital craniotomy approach](https://www.neurosurgicalatlas.com/volumes/cranial-approaches/suboccipital-craniotomy)